usf-cs360-spring2019/usf-cs360-spring2019.github.io/_homework/homework-feedback.md

 If you are unable to figure out the correct link, state as much in the "Website" feedback comments and enter "N/A" in the other comment boxes.
 You will not receive a point deduction for the feedback assignment.

-{% include section.html level="h5" name="What do I did not complete the homework but still want to complete the feedback assignment" %}
+{% include section.html level="h5" name="What if I did not complete the homework but still want to complete the feedback assignment" %}

 To participate in the feedback exercise, you must still submit a link to your homework website even if most of it is incomplete.
 Students will attempt to peer review what they can on your website, and you will still be able to review other submissions.